MIT Department of Economics

 The MIT Department of Economics is a department of the Massachusetts Institute of Technology in Cambridge, Massachusetts.

 Undergraduate studies in economics were introduced in the 19th century by institute president Francis Amasa Walker, while the department's Ph.D. program was introduced in 1941.
+In 2020, the department launched a master's program in Data, Economics, and Design of Policy, which is jointly run with the Abdul Latif Jameel Poverty Action Lab.
 By 2020, the department has the second highest number of Ph.D. alumni who received the Nobel Prize in Economics in the world (12) only behind Harvard Economics (13) and ahead of UChicago Economics (9).
 Nine out of 18 Clark medalists since 1999 received Ph.D. degrees from the department.

 History

 In the 1890s, economists including Francis Amasa Walker and Davis Rich Dewey taught courses in economics to the undergraduate students.
 It was known as the Department of Economics and Social Sciences (1932).
 In 1937, the department established a graduate program, while in 1941, it established a Ph.D. program.
 In the 1950s and the 1960s, the department expanded its graduate program.
 In these years, the program became more quantitatively oriented and emphasized technical training.
 Approximately 25 students enrolled each year.
 In the 1970s, the first Black American graduate students joined the program as part of a desegregation program.